bluetoother/ble-shepherd/README.md

 1. `app` (*Function*): App which will be called after initialization completes.
 2. `spCfg` (*Object*): This value-object has two properties `path` and `options` to configure the serial port.
     - `path`: a string that refers to the serial port system path, e.g., `'/dev/ttyUSB0'`
     - `options`: an object to set up the [seiralport](https://www.npmjs.com/package/serialport#to-use).
-The following example shows the `options` with its default value.
+The following example shows the `options` with its example value.

 Note: If you are using the CSR8510 USB adapter, `spCfg` can be ignored.